 - €600 for flights of more than 3500 km.

 The great news is that the airline is supposed to pay you directly at the airport!
-If they don't, check out this post to learn how to claim compensation, if you haven't done so already.
+If they don't, let us handle the claim for you:

 You are not entitled to compensation for denied boarding in the following cases: